anshss/lit-wrapper-sdk/README.md

 ### 1) Creating a Key on Solana and Sending Transaction

-Using Lit to create a Solana Key and Send a Txn with it, an Ethereum private key works as an auth method for generating signatures with a newly created Solana Key
+Using Lit to create a Solana Key and Send a Txn with it, an Ethereum private key is used for sending requests to the Lit Network.
+It also works as an auth method for generating signatures with a newly created Solana Key.
+Make sure to fund your wallet with a [faucet](https://chronicle-yellowstone-faucet.getlit.dev/) on Lit's custom rollup chain.

 ```js
 import { LitWrapper } from "lit-wrapper-sdk";